benton-tripp/woodpecker-nc/README.md

 ### Running this Analysis
 Running this entire script from start to finish can take a fair amount of time (~60-90 minutes).
 This is for a few reasons:

-1. There is simply a lot of data, so everything takes a while
+1. There is simply a lot of data.
+It's unavoidable.
 2. The first time the script is run, the data needs to be downloaded from the [FeederWatch website](https://feederwatch.org/explore/raw-dataset-requests/).
    Depending on your internet speed, this can take a while.